-The class teachers in our school have high expectations of the children in terms of behaviour, and they strive to ensure that all children work to the best of their ability.
+The class teachers and all staff in our school have high expectations of the children in terms of behaviour, and they strive to ensure that all children work to the best of their ability.

-The class teacher treats each child fairly and enforces the classroom agreement consistently through the use of the stepped approach and consequence ladder.
+The class teacher (and adults working in the classroom/school) treats each child fairly and enforces the classroom agreement consistently through the use of the stepped approach and consequence ladder.
 The teacher treats all children in their class with respect and understanding.
 Class agreements with expected routines to follow are developed in the first week of the new academic year.